 This business plan outlines the programs that the landscape board will invest in for the next 12 months, to deliver our vision, our priorities and focus areas as outlined in our landscape plan.

-Looking ahead, we're excited about the future.
-Our core business will continue to be focused on work to sustain a productive economy underpinned by a healthy environment.
+Looking ahead, the landscape board is excited about the future.
+Our core business will continue to be focused on work to sustain a productive economy supported by a healthy environment.